labtrac/test-documentation/documentation/getting-started.md

 >**Remember**
 >
->If a document is selected to be emailed it will no longer appear in the printable lists).
+>If a document is selected to be emailed it will no longer appear in the printable lists.
+{: .alert.alert-info}

 The Dentist is ready to be entered by clicking OK.